microsoft/react-native-windows-samples/website/versioned_docs/version-0.61/native-modules.md

 }
 ```

-The `REACT_MODULE` macro-attribute says that the class is a ReactNative native module.
+The `REACT_MODULE` macro-attribute says that the class is a React Native native module.
 It receives the class name as a first parameter.
 All other macro-attributes also receive their target as a first parameter. `REACT_MODULE` has an optional parameter for the module name visible to JavaScript and optionally the name of a registered event emitter.
 By default, the name visible to JavaScript is the same as the class name, and the default event emitter is `RCTDeviceEventEmitter`.

 You can overwrite the JavaScript module name like this: `REACT_MODULE(FancyMath, "math")`.